Legal Services

 What the Legal Staff can do for you

-DOR's participation and the undersigned attorney's representation are limited in scope as set forth in section 409.2564(5), Florida Statutes.
-Pursuant to Rule 12.040(c)(2), Florida Family Law Rules, DOR hereby notifies the parties that the DOR attorney represents only DOR, and not the recipient of DOR child support services.
-The DOR attorney may only address issues concerning determination of paternity, and establishment, modification, and enforcement of support obligations.
+DOR's participation and the Attorney's representation are limited in scope as set forth in section 409.2564(5), Florida Statutes.
+Pursuant to Rule 12.040(c)(2), Florida Family Law Rules, DOR hereby notifies the parties that the DOR Attorney represents only DOR, and not the recipient of DOR child support services.
+The DOR Attorney may only address issues concerning determination of paternity, and establishment, modification, and enforcement of support obligations.

 Getting Ready for and Attending your Hearing